queenkjuul/complex_modifications/readme.md

 # complex_modifications (Karabiner-Elements)

+Because macOS kinda sucks, and I needed to be able to bring over some of my Windows and Linux workflow

+I never figured out how Karabiner decides to read these files--I tried putting in my own random numbers, but they didn't work if I recall correctly, so in the end I just ended up using one imported from the official repo and then modifying them.
+Not sure what julie.json used to be, scroll.json is a modified version of ["Change Mouse Motion to Scroll (Rev 2)](https://ke-complex-modifications.pqrs.org/#mouse_motion_to_scroll)

 ## julie.json

 all of my custom modifications for Karabiner-Elements that I mostly wrote myself, but borrowed some of the code from existing sets in the Karabiner repo.
-Because macOS kinda sucks, and I needed to be able to bring over some of my Windows and Linux workflow

 ### Shift+Delete